LaunchYourVibe

 Relative size is the point

-LaunchYourVibe D-07
+LAUNCHYOURVIBE D-07

 Charts reveal patterns; tables reveal values.
 If a user needs to look up a specific number, a table serves them better than a chart.
 If they need to understand a trend, distribution, or comparison across categories, a chart does what a table can't.